NVIDIA/cuda-quantum/python/README.md

-# Welcome to the CUDA Quantum Python API
+# Welcome to the CUDA-Q Python API

-CUDA Quantum is a comprehensive framework for quantum programming.
+CUDA-Q is a comprehensive framework for quantum programming.
 It features:

 - A programming model which extends C++ and Python with quantum kernels, enabling high-level programming in familiar languages